MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-protection-powershell.md

 ms.custom:
 ms.assetid:
 search.appverid: MET150
-description: "Learn how to use the Exchange Online PowerShell module to connect to standalone Exchange Online Protection PowerShell with modern authentication and/or multi-factor authentication (MFA)."
+description: "Learn how to use the Exchange Online PowerShell V2 module or V3 module to connect to standalone Exchange Online Protection PowerShell with modern authentication and/or multi-factor authentication (MFA)."
 ---

 # Connect to Exchange Online Protection PowerShell

 The Exchange Online PowerShell module uses modern authentication and works with multi-factor authentication (MFA) for connecting to all Exchange-related PowerShell environments in Microsoft 365: Exchange Online PowerShell, Security & Compliance PowerShell, and standalone Exchange Online Protection (EOP) PowerShell.
-For more information about the Exchange Online PowerShell module, see [About the Exchange Online PowerShell module](exchange-online-powershell-v2.md).
+For more information about the module, see [About the Exchange Online PowerShell module](exchange-online-powershell-v2.md).

 > [!NOTE]
 > Version 2.0.5 and earlier versions of module are known as the Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module).
-Version 2.0.6 and later are known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).
+Version 3.0.0 and later is known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).

 This article contains instructions for how to connect to Exchange Online Protection PowerShell using the Exchange Online PowerShell module with or without using MFA.